Schisandra: planting, berry harvest and care

 Frequently asked questions

-First, Schisandra is a dioecious plant: only female young plants can produce fruit.
-And to produce fruit, they need to be pollinated by male young plants.
-So, to obtain fruit, we recommend planting several young plants of both sexes.
+First of all, Schisandra is a dioecious plant: only female young plants can produce fruit.
+And to do so, they need to be pollinated by male young plants.
+Therefore, to obtain fruit we recommend planting several young plants of both sexes.

-Also, conditions may not be optimal for Schisandra: it needs rich, humus-bearing, cool soil, and berries develop better when plants receive good light and some sun.
-If your ground is poor and dry, or shade is too dense, Schisandra will struggle to set fruit.
-Don’t hesitate to add organic matter and mulch around the base of the plant.
+Next, perhaps conditions are not optimal for Schisandra: it needs rich, humus-bearing, moist soil, and berries develop better with good light and a little sun.
+If your ground is poor and dry, or shade is too dense, Schisandra will struggle to bear fruit.
+Don't hesitate to add organic matter and mulch around the base.

-Finally, your young plant may be too young.
-When obtained from sowing, young plants need at least three to four years before they start producing fruit.
+Finally, perhaps your young plant is still too young.
+When obtained from sowing, young plants need at least three to four years before they start to bear fruit.
 Be patient.

 Comments